JeffreyDinackus/JeffreyDinackus/README.md

 ![Header](./github-header-image.png)

 ### My name is Jeffrey.
-I am a Full Stack Developer and Sysadmin.
-I am always looking to deepen my knowledge and learn more
+I have a passion for full stack web development as well as coding in general.
+I also work full time as a sysadmin and am currently pursing a bachelors degree in computer science.
+My favorite programming language is Ruby but I also like Python.
+I appreciate Java and tolerate Javascript (sorry Javascript devs!).
+I am always looking to deepen my knowledge and learn more.

-### What's the fastest way to write 10000 lines of code?
+### Ask yourself: What's the fastest way to write 10000 lines of code?
+Then go do it.

 # My Stack